geckosio/geckos.io/README.md

 // whenever a new channel is connected io.onConnection(channel => {
-  // the channel includes its id const { id } = channel
+  // the channel's id and maxMessageSize (in bytes) const { id, maxMessageSize } = channel

   // whenever the channel got disconnected
   // the reason will be 'disconnected', 'failed' or 'closed'